Investment Negligence Attorneys Helping Clients Harmed by Miami Brokers

 Stock brokers owe a duty of care and due diligence regarding managing their clients’ accounts.
 When a stock broker fails to uphold the standards established to provide protection for investors, this can result in significant losses for investors who may have a cause of action against the broker for negligence or fraud.

 At The Frankowski Firm, we understand the devastation that can occur following significant financial losses.
 When those losses could have been prevented, we help our clients pursue their rightful compensation.
-With more than 15 years of experience helping individual and institutional investors in Miami hold brokerages accountable for our clients’ losses, our securities negligence lawyers take a detailed approach to reaching a solution and we offer our clients honest answers and practical advice.
+With more than 15 years of experience helping individual and institutional investors in Miami hold brokerages accountable for our clients’ losses, our Miami business and commercial litigation attorney takes a detailed approach to reaching a solution and we offer our clients honest answers and practical advice.

 What are some examples of stock broker negligence and fraud?